-Click here to view all of the 2015 Who's Who Among Benedictine University Alumni award winners.
+Click here to view all of the 2019 Alumni Achievement Award recipients.

 J. Michael Pressimone, Ed.D. is the 14th President of Fontbonne University in St. Louis, Missouri.
 He earned his Ed.D. in Higher Education and Organizational Change from Benedictine University in 2013.

 Pressimone’s higher education career spans more than three decades.
 He served as Vice President of Advancement at Alvernia University in Reading, Pennsylvania; Belmont Abbey College in Belmont, North Carolina; and Elizabethtown College in Elizabethtown, Pennsylvania.

 He serves on the boards of the United Way of Greater St. Louis, St. Louis Regional Chamber of Commerce, Chaminade College Prep, Incarnate Word Academy Academic Affairs Committee and St. Joseph’s Academy.
 He has been an active voice in issues of diversity and racial justice.
 Pressimone has written in support of greater diversity and inclusion in both the news media and for his campus constituency.
 Each summer, he hosts a five week long series of conversations between white and black Catholics in St. Louis.
 He is active in the interfaith community working to promote harmony among all people of faith.
 In the wake of community unrest following the death of Michael Brown in 2014 and the Stockley verdict in 2017, Pressimone hosted gatherings of community leaders who were committed to exploring non-violent responses.